Tube Lines: Performance and criticism

 In June 2004, the National Audit Office criticised the complexity of the PPP deals, noting they offered "the prospect, but not the certainty" of improvements.
-In March 2005, the House of Commons Transport Select Committee noted that "Availability is the most important factor for Tube travellers.
+During March 2005, the House of Commons Transport Select Committee noted that "Availability is the most important factor for Tube travellers.
 All the infracos needed to do to meet their availability benchmarks was to perform only a little worse than in the past.
 On most lines, they did not even manage that."
 In March 2005, the House of Commons Public Accounts Committee, charged with ensuring value for money in public spending, published a report concluding that it was "impossible to determine" whether the PPP was better value than a publicly run investment programme.

 By November 2006, Metronet, the other PPP consortium, was £750 million over budget, whereas Tube Lines was delivering projects on time and on budget.
 Chief Executive of Tube Lines, Terry Morgan, noted the use of competitive procurement to minimise costs, unlike the closed shop approach of Metronet.
-In July 2007, Metronet collapsed and was placed into administration.
-Metronet was subsequently taken over by TfL in 2008.
+During July 2007, Metronet collapsed and was placed into administration.
+In the following year, Metronet was subsequently taken over by TfL.

-By 2008, Tube Lines was negotiating the next part of the 30-year contract.
-It noted that all of its major projects had been delivered on time (unlike the Metronet consortium), and that Underground lines it managed were now significantly more reliable - up to 70% more reliable on the Piccadilly line, for example.
+By 2008, Tube Lines had commenced negotiations for the next part of the 30-year contract.
+At the time, it noted that all of its major projects had been delivered on time (unlike the Metronet consortium), and that the Underground lines which it managed had become considerably more reliable - up to 70% more reliable in the case of the Piccadilly line.

-In 2009, Tube Lines had encountered a funding shortfall for its upgrades and requested that TfL provide an additional £1.75 billion to cover the shortfall.
+During late 2009, Tube Lines had encountered a funding shortfall for its upgrades and requested that TfL provide an additional £1.75 billion to cover the shortfall.
 TfL refused, and referred the matter to the PPP arbiter, who stated that £400 million should be provided.
 Tube Lines was also criticised over the number of weekend and late night closures required to upgrade the Jubilee line signalling system.

 Takeover by TfL

-On 7 May 2010, Transport for London agreed to buy out Bechtel and Amey (Ferrovial), the shareholders of Tube Lines for £310 million, formally ending the PPP.
+On 7 May 2010, Transport for London agreed to buy out Bechtel and Amey (Ferrovial), the shareholders of Tube Lines, for £310 million, formally ending the PPP.
 Commentators blamed the complex and "onerous" contracts for its failure.
 Combined with the takeover of Metronet, this meant that all maintenance was thereafter managed in-house, despite TfL using a large number of private suppliers and contractors.
 Some of the improvements promised by Tube Lines were subsequently delivered (such as new signalling on the Northern line), while other improvements were subsequently cancelled or delayed.

 Amey continued to provide TfL with management and maintenance services for the Jubilee, Northern and Piccadilly lines until the end of 2017, when London Underground Limited took over from Amey.
 Tube Lines itself now been rebranded as "London Underground".